What is a Certified Management Accountant (CMA – US)?

 CMA (US) is considered the hardest exam since it tests the intellectual limits of the candidates.
 Only less than half of the people have passed the test so far.

-Applied skills and Knowledge papers in ACCA are easier than Strategic Professional papers.
+Applied skills and Knowledge papers in ACCA are easier than Strategic Professional papers with better pass percentages than CMA.